artmetla/DejaView/docs/analysis/trace-processor.md

 2. "Diff" tests which parse traces and check the output of queries

 ### Unit tests
-Unit testing trace processor is the same as in other parts of Perfetto and other C++ projects.
-However, unlike the rest of Perfetto, unit testing is relatively light in trace processor.
+Unit testing trace processor is the same as in other parts of DejaView and other C++ projects.
+However, unlike the rest of DejaView, unit testing is relatively light in trace processor.

 We have discovered over time that unit tests are generally too brittle